ssmythe/learn_mandarin_chinese/README.md

 For each line of dialog:

-- Copy Chinese characters (referring to the [Pleco Chinese Dictionary][3] as needed)
+- Copy each line of Chinese characters (referring to the [Pleco Chinese Dictionary][3] as needed)
 - Put the pinyin below the characters (paying attention to tone markers and spelling)
 - Put the English translation below the pinyin

 ### Deep Study the Grammar

-- Copy each grammar note in full (English sentences and Chinese Characters)
+- Copy each grammar note in full (English sentences and Chinese characters)
 - Pay attention to example sentences and usage
 - Add any variant sentences you want along with the example sentences to play around with the concept